How to Grow Kiwi

 Kiwi and Kiwi Berry Varieties

 ‘Hayward’, ‘Common Kiwi’: This is the main female variety of the commercially grown A. deliciosa.
 It produces brown fruit with green flesh that is available in grocery stores and familiar to everyone.
-For optimal growth, it needs around a month of cool climate with temperatures ranging from 30 to 45-degree F (-1 to 7-degree C).
+For optimal growth, it needs around a month of cool climate with temperatures ranging from 30° to 45° F (-1 to 7° C).
 This variety can be grown in USDA hardiness zones 7 through 9.

-A. chinensis ‘Golden Kiwi’: This variety is closely related to common kiwi but produces sweeter but more delicate fruits than common kiwi.
+A. chinensis ‘Golden Kiwi’: This variety is closely related to the common kiwi but produces sweeter but more delicate fruits than the common kiwi.
 It’s also less fuzzy and more yellow.
-It grows best in regions that experience winter lows ranging from 10 to 30-degree F (-12 to -1 degrees C).
+It grows best in regions that experience winter lows ranging from 10° to 30° F (-12° to -1° C).

 ‘Tamori’, ‘Matua’, and ‘Chico’: Male varieties